duxingyi-charles/Total-Lifted-Content-PN/README.md

 ### input_file

-_Input file_ contains vertices and faces(triangles/tetrahedrons) information about the source mesh and initial embedding, as well as the indices of constrained vertices (usually boundary vertices).
+_Input file_ contains vertices and faces(triangles/tetrahedrons) information about the source mesh and initial embedding, as well as the indices of constrained vertices (called handles, usually are just boundary vertices).

     [num_sourceVert] [dimension_sourceVert]